MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 15. We prohibit target shooting on the refuge.

-16. We prohibit the use of any type of material used as flagging or trail markers, except bright eyes.
+16. We prohibit the use of any type of material used as flagging or trail markers, except reflective tacks.

 *B. Upland Game Hunting.* We allow hunting of rabbit on designated areas of the refuge in accordance with State regulations subject to the following conditions: